 –While you are there, pick up some thread sealant (also called pipe dope) — this is for the just in case scenario.

 o Unscrew and replace stem washer.
 It may be necessary to clean the seat with a wire brush to remove any caked-on debris prior to placing the new one on.

-o Lightly clean threads of the stem as per photos in the procedure provided.
+o Lightly clean threads of the stem.

 o Reinstall stem.